 This is what we've come to Milan for, the Artemisia Gentileschi exhibition at the Royal Palace.

 Artemisia (1593-1652 or so) was a brilliant early Baroque painter in what was largely a male's art industry -- born in Rome, she worked in Florence, back to Rome, Venice, Naples, London, and back to Naples, hugely successful, friends with Galileo, had her own studio of assistant artists, wonderful work.

-The exhibition was great, some 50 works mostly by Artemisia, but including a few by her father and tutor Orazio and by contemporaries who influenced her development.
+The exhibition was great (but 'no photos'), some 50 works mostly by Artemisia, but including a few by her father and tutor Orazio and by contemporaries who influenced her development.
 Naturally, it played up the Avenging Heroine story more than was strictly necessary -- Artemisia was raped (more or less) at 17 years old, and (psychologists probably love this) throughout her long career she showed a fascination with scenes of horrific violence against men.
 Her most famous painting is likely this one above, Judith hacking the head off Holofernes (done when she was in her mid-20s, now in the Uffizi, and there's another that's now in the Capodimonte in Naples), which makes all other entries in the then-popular Judith-and-Holofernes genre look wimpy.
 Judging from her own self-portraits, Judith is even Artemisia herself.
 And seniors got a 2 euro reduction on the tickets.